 Does your elderly neighbour need help clearing a sidewalk?
 The Good Neighbour campaign encourages everyone to clear the walkways around their property, and help others who can't.
 All you have to do in this neighbour-helping-neighbour program is simply watch for people in your neighbourhood that could use help removing snow from their sidewalks and walkways and ask if you can lend them a hand.

 Be a Good Neighbour Publications

 "Be a Good Neighbour This Winter" Poster

 Snow Angels are volunteers willing to provide voluntary snow removal assistance to the elderly or persons in need during major winter storms.
 Snow Angels are able to help clear sidewalks and walkways of community members in need.

 Need a Snow Angel?

-For assistance during a snowfall event, please contact the nearest Snow Angel Coordinator (2017-2018 list coming soon).
+For assistance during a snowfall event, please contact the nearest Snow Angel Coordinator in advance of a snowfall.
 There is a Snow Angel Coordinator in each community area.
 When contacting your Snow Angel Coordinator, please keep the following in mind:

 - The intent of the volunteer Snow Angels program is to provide assistance to individuals with health or mobility challenges who are negatively affected by a heavy snowfall.
 Please do not call the groups mentioned above if you are an able-bodied resident.